artsy/artsy.github.io/_posts/2023-02-10-mongo-geospatial-queries.md

 In the query above we are asking MongoDB to give us all events within a 25km radius around the point 34.05°N, 118.24°W which we have designated as a central point within Los Angeles.
-For our purposes in this post we can consider "events" ≈ "exhibitions" ≈ "shows".
+For our purposes in this post we can consider "events" ≈ "exhibitions" ≈ "shows."

 We are not asking for the 25km radius directly, but rather converting it into into an equivalent amount of geographic degrees by using a conversion factor of 1° ≈ 111.32 kilometers, a factor which is true at enough the equator.

-I modified the above query to cast a wider net (50km) in order to see if there were some edges cases that needed scrutiny.
+I modified the above query to cast a 50km net in order to see if there were some edges cases that needed scrutiny.
 Taking the resulting JSON response, I fired up [Placemark](https://www.placemark.io/), my favorite new tool for wrangling geospatial data.